MattiaSarti/neural-network-in-cpp/README.md

     <p>A C++ Implementation of a Fully-Connected Neural Network</p>
 </h1>

-A C++ implementation of a feed-forward, fully-connected, multi-layer neural network for single-output regression problems, including both forward and backward propagation, trained via Stochastic Gradient Descent (mini-batches of 1 sample) and evaluated in terms of Mean Squared Error respectively on training and validation partitions of a self-made non-linear regression dataset: a 2D projection of a Swiss Roll dataset by Scikit-Learn, whose samples are shown as color-coded by output value in the 2D feature space in the following picture.
+A C++ implementation of a feed-forward, fully-connected, multi-layer neural network for single-output regression problems, including both forward and backward propagation, supporting settable hyperparameters such as activation functions' kind (Leaky ReLU, ReLU or Sigmoid) and number of layers and number of neurons each, trained via Stochastic Gradient Descent (mini-batches of 1 sample) and evaluated in terms of Mean Squared Error respectively on training and validation partitions of a self-made non-linear regression dataset: a 2D projection of a Swiss Roll dataset by Scikit-Learn, whose samples are shown as color-coded by output value in the 2D feature space in the following picture.

 <p align="center">
     <img src="https://github.com/MattiaSarti/toy-neural-network-in-cpp/blob/main/readme_pictures/whole_dataset.png" alt="...loading..."  width="500"/>
 </p>

-Results on the validation set follow, presented visually, confirming the capability of the model to learn non-linear representations and the correctness of the implementation.
+Results on the validation set follow, presented visually (please, mind the colorbar), confirming the capability of the model to learn non-linear representations and the correctness of the implementation.
 <br><br>

 <p align="center">